-Capturing one formalism in terms of another is a natural issue for theoretical discourse, and accordingly various translatability results appeared in the logic-programming literature.
-We first discuss investigations dealing with translations to classical logic-these are clearly closest in spirit to our work.
+Capturing one formalism in terms of another is a natural issue for theoretical study, and accordingly various translatability results have appeared in the logic-programming literature (e.g., let us recall the various embeddings of logic programs into autoepistemic logic, which we mentioned in Section 3.3).

+In what follows, we first discuss studies dealing with translations to classical logic-these are clearly closest in spirit to our work.
 Afterwards, we consider translations from one syntactic subclass of programs to another.
 Finally, we give some pointers concerning work on equivalence checking.